Kid-Friendly Museums in the New York Area

 Hudson Valley Historic Sites

-Washington Irving's Sunnyside and Union Church of Pocantico Hills will open to the public on Aug.
-7.
+Washington Irving's Sunnyside and Union Church of Pocantico Hills are open.

 639 Bedford Road, Pocantico Hills

 Hours: Sunnyside: Friday-Sunday: 10am, 12pm, 2pm; Union Church: Friday-Sunday: 10am, 11am, 12pm, 1pm, 2pm, 3pm, 4pm